MaarcooC/finance_saas/README.md

 ![transactions.png](images/transactions.png)

-This page presents transactions in a table format, with the same filtering options as the dashboard page.
+This page presents transactions in a table format, with the same filtering options as the dashboard page and a search bar.
 Each transaction can be deleted using a trash bin button on the right side of the record.

 In the top-right corner, there is also a button to open the form for adding a new transaction.